kennyk65/alexa-skill-training-schedule/Things to do.md

 ======================
 Design:
-Take spreadsheet, upload to bucket.
+Take spreadsheet, upload to bucket.  - DONE, but not fully automated.
 Have First Lambda function copy to another bucket / prefix with well understood name. - DONE, USING PYTHON Have second Lambda function use S3 select queries on CSV file. select * from s3object s where "Event ID" = '102700'   -  DONE, USING PYTHON